-Results and analysis from the 2017 National Cancer Patient Experience Survey for London CCGs
+Results and analysis from the 2018 National Cancer Patient Experience Survey for London CCGs

 The National Cancer Patient Experience Survey aims to improve a patient’s experience of their cancer care and to inform commissioners and service providers about the cancer patients’ experience.

-The Transforming Cancer Services Team for London has published an analysis of the results from the 2017 National Cancer Patient Experience Survey for each London CCG and STP to help support commissioners in their work to improve cancer care for patients.
+The Transforming Cancer Services Team for London has published an analysis of the results from the 2018 National Cancer Patient Experience Survey for each London CCG and STP to help support commissioners in their work to improve cancer care for patients.

-The 2017 survey was sent to all NHS patients over the age of 16 who had received a confirmed primary diagnosis of cancer or been discharged from an NHS Trust after an inpatient episode or day case attendance for cancer related treatment in April, May and June 2017.
+The 2018 survey was sent to all NHS patients over the age of 16 who had received a confirmed primary diagnosis of cancer or been discharged from an NHS Trust after an inpatient episode or day case attendance for cancer related treatment in April, May and June 2018.

 The Transforming Cancer Services Team has produced an interactive dashboard which includes reports on the results and analysis for each London CCG as well as for the corresponding STPs.

 The dashboard enables commissioners, clinical leaders and the public to have an understanding of the cancer patient experience in their locality by reviewing the patient experience data alongside the qualitative analysis.
-The reports show the relevant CCG score, STP score and scores for the other CCGs in the STP for benchmarking, for each of the selected questions.

 National survey background

-The national survey was sent out between October 2017 and March 2018.
+The national survey was sent out between October 2018 and March 2019.

 Questionnaires were sent by post with two reminders where necessary, with an option to complete online.
 A Freephone helpline was available to provide access to a translation and interpreting facility.